thedep2/decider/README.md

 - **Hexagonal Architecture**: A domain model is isolated from infrastructure concerns
 - **SOLID Principles**: See [SOLID Analysis](docs/SOLID_analysis.md) for details
 - **Command Pattern**: Commands represent intentions to modify the state
+  - Commands are implemented as Java records that implement a sealed Command interface
+  - The BulbService handles commands using pattern matching with a switch statement
+  - This provides a clear separation between the intent to perform an action and the execution of that action
+- **Event Pattern**: Events represent facts that have occurred as a result of command processing
+  - Events are implemented as Java records that implement a sealed Event interface
+  - The BulbService produces events based on commands and the current state
+  - Events are used to evolve the state of the application
+  - For more details, see [Event Pattern](docs/event_pattern.md)
 - **Spring Modulith**: Modules are defined by package structure with explicit dependencies

 ## Build/Configuration Instructions